To Your Organic Lifestyle

 Question: How many square feet of bed space will a one cubic foot bag of biochar cover?
 Answer: 10 to 20 square feet would be about...read more

 Keep the lady bugs refrigerated until dusk (they are less likely to fly away).
-Mix the packet of beneficial insect food with 1 pint water (even better if water is non-chlorinated...you can let tap water stand for a while and the chlorine...read more
+Mix the packet of beneficial insect food with 1 pint water (even better if water is non-chlorinated...you can let tap water stand for a while and the chlorine will evaporate out of...read more

 Get your favorite gardener something they will really use this year.
 Walt’s Rainy Pacific North West Blend Organic Fertilizer: Give their garden a boost with this 7-4-9 all-purpose organic fertilizer.
 Great for veggies and ornamentals a like.
 If your gardener is a...read more